 The Composite Arch and Dodger

+Every sailboat that does any serious cruising should have a dodger and the Sense 55 has an optional one that has been carefully designed for the boat.
+It is supported by a standard composite arch which serves several other purposes as well.
+The main sheet blocks are affixed to the top and below it are housed cockpit lights and two stereo speakers.
 By having the main sheet blocks on top of the arch rather than on the coach roof or in the cockpit several potential problems are solved.
 When tacking the blocks and sheets are kept out of the cockpit and away from everything, which eliminates something to trip over.
 The mainsheet is led to the base of the mast and then back through the channels under the deck to the starboard brace of cam cleats and the self-tailing winch.

 Important Cockpit “Lockers”